Akbari06/GUH2025/README.md

 WellWorld is an interactive platform that connects volunteers with global opportunities while providing AI-powered recommendations and real-time collaboration features.
 The platform features an interactive 3D globe visualization, chat functionality, and smart opportunity matching powered by Google's Gemini AI.

+## About the Project

+**Inspiration.** I grew up watching neighbors coordinate disaster-response drives with little more than group chats and shared spreadsheets.
+WellWorld is my attempt to give grassroots organizers a global cockpit where compassion scales as gracefully as code.

+**How we built it.** The system stitches together a React + Globe.gl front end, a FastAPI backend, Supabase auth/real-time plumbing, and Gemini-powered recommender flows.
+The recommendation system uses natural language processing to analyze opportunities based on key factors like time commitment, skill requirements, and potential impact, helping match volunteers with the most suitable opportunities.

+**What I learned.** Bridging 3D geospatial rendering with conversational AI taught me a lot about streaming data contracts, optimistic UI patterns, and crafting prompt-safe middle layers so that model outputs stay human-trustworthy.

+**Challenges.** Time zones, rate limits, and globe performance kept biting us; the biggest hurdle was smoothing latency so that cross-continent collaborators stayed in sync while Gemini suggestions arrived fast enough to feel like a teammate.

 ## Features

 - **Interactive 3D Globe:** Visualize volunteering opportunities worldwide